Skip To Content

 Die Cutting with CGR Products

 CGR’s team of engineers makes sure to match your project’s needs with the right die cutting machine for the job.
 The products we die cut from a variety of flexible non-metallic materials can be supplied in continuous rolls, sheet form, or individual parts for your unique application.
+Both rotary and flatbed die cutting are available depending on your requirements.

 Ready to get started?
 Visit our Supplier Material Library to find your material and contact us about your next project.